Lonmin rebuffs Xstrata proposals to take control

 But it was the news of investor and one-time suitor Xstrata's efforts to remove current management and, under at least one plan, take control of Lonmin, that came as a surprise.

-"The proposals from Xstrata were conditional proposals, with terms that did not favour all of our shareholders," Lonmin's acting chief executive, Simon Scott, said.
+"The proposals from Xstrata were conditional proposals, with terms that did not favor all of our shareholders," Lonmin's acting chief executive, Simon Scott, said.

 But it also did little to ease the tension that has marked the four-year relationship between the two companies.